gammapy/gammapy-meetings/dev-meetings/2025/2025-08-01/README.md

 #6002 "Update of plot functions for the colour bar"
 ----
-- AS: Colorbar was in middle of plot, we need this before release.
+- AS: Colorbar is in middle of plot, we need this solved before release.
+It was fine before #5992
-- QR: Can we find generic solution?
-- AS: It was fine before #599? ???
-DM, KF, do you have an idea?
-- DM: Maybe it was tight_layout aplied, that is what BK removes.
+- DM: Maybe it was tight_layout applied, that is what this PR removes.
 - AD: Yes, we should this not call internally in gammapy, only users outside.
 In tutorial fine, but not in production code.
-- DM: I will have a look later.
-- KF: For v.
-1.3 we added more functionality for colorbar, so why previous PR needed, what happened between 1.3 and now, does anyone know?
-- AS: We should add this to high priority list.
+For peek functions one can tune the `figsize` when the layout is changed.
 - AD, KF, RT, AS agree: we should revert #5992.
 - RT, AD discuss: Complex to do certain plots.
 We should aim at 80 percent for nice plots, 100 percent is much of work.
-If nicer plot needed for your toturial, code could be added there.
+If nicer plot needed for your tutorial, code could be added there.

-- AS: For VERITAS it happens, not for other tutorials (HESS).
-- AD: Revert 5992, then introduce solution for 5991.
+ ### Discussion on merging strategy regarding revert changes

-- RT: Agree, we revert.
-General comment: Difficult task for many commit, because the right one has to be found.
+-  Reverting can be a difficult task for many commit, because the right one has to be found.
+Reverting the whole PR should be possible by reverting the merge commit?
-  AD, RT: Revert whole PR / revert merge commit?
-AD: I can try, RT agrees.
-- RT, KF, discussion over general concept/strategy for method (oversquash?) to adjust number of commits per PR ???
-KF: Then one main branch just final product, DM: History cleaner.
+- Discussion over general concept/strategy for method (squash and merge) to limit number of commits per PR
+   - KF: Then one main branch just final product
+   - DM: History cleaner.
 KF, RT, AD agree.
 - AD: Checked that direct revert not possible, requires fixing conflicts.
-- RT: Comment in 6002 that it is better to keep it simple, especially for peek function.
-- AD: Have to leave in 2 mins, but can do the revert.

 #6031 "Exposing AnalysisConfig better"
 -----